History of sound recording: Magnetic tape sound recording

 Crosby was stunned by the amazing sound quality and instantly saw the huge commercial potential of the new machines.
 Live music was the standard for American radio at the time and the major radio networks did not permit the use of disc recording in many programs because of their comparatively poor sound quality.
 But Crosby disliked the regimentation of live broadcasts, preferring the relaxed atmosphere of the recording studio.
 He had asked NBC to let him pre-record his 1944–45 series on transcription discs, but the network refused, so Crosby had withdrawn from live radio for a year, returning for the 1946–47 season only reluctantly.

 Mullin's tape recorder came along at precisely the right moment.
 Crosby realized that the new technology would enable him to pre-record his radio show with a sound quality that equaled live broadcasts and that these tapes could be replayed many times with no appreciable loss of quality.
 Mullin was asked to tape one show as a test and was immediately hired as Crosby's chief engineer to pre-record the rest of the series.

 Crosby became the first major American music star to use tape to pre-record radio broadcasts and the first to master commercial recordings on tape.
 The taped Crosby radio shows were painstakingly edited through tape-splicing to give them a pace and flow that was wholly unprecedented in radio.
 Mullin even claims to have been the first to use canned laughter; at the insistence of Crosby's head writer, Bill Morrow, he inserted a segment of raucous laughter from an earlier show into a joke in a later show that had not worked well.

-Keen to make use of the new recorders as soon as possible, Crosby invested $50,000 of his own money into Ampex, and the tiny six-man concern soon became the world leader in the development of tape recording, revolutionizing radio and recording with its famous Ampex Model 200 tape deck, issued in 1948 and developed directly from Mullin's modified Magnetophones.
+Crosby invested $50,000 of his own money in Ampex to support the development of magnetic tape recording.
+The company subsequently developed the Ampex Model 200 tape recorder, introduced in 1948 and based in part on modifications Jack Mullin had made to German Magnetophon machines.

 Development of magnetic tape recorders in the late 1940s and early 1950s is associated with the Brush Development Company and its licensee, Ampex; the equally important development of magnetic tape media itself was led by Minnesota Mining and Manufacturing corporation (now known as 3M).